Claviz/bellboy/README.md

 (async () => {
     const srcPath = `C:/source`;

     // 1. create a processor which will process
-    // Excel files one by one in the folder const processor = new bellboy.ExcelProcessor({
+    // Excel files in the folder one by one
+    const processor = new bellboy.ExcelProcessor({
         path: srcPath,
         hasHeader: true,
     });

     // 2. create a destination which will add a new 'status'
-    // field to each row and load processed data to Postgres database const destination = new bellboy.PostgresDestination({
+    // field to each row and load processed data into a Postgres database const destination = new bellboy.PostgresDestination({
         connection: {
             user: 'user',